The Sacrament of the Eucharist in the Catholic Church

 First Communion for Children

 The Family and Children Faith Formation Program is available for children who need sacramental preparation for First Reconciliation and First Communion.
 Children in the 2nd grade and above are eligible to prepare for these Sacraments, provided they have been attending Mass, learning their prayers, and learning stories from the Bible.
 Classes are held Sunday mornings from 10:30-11:30AM from September until May in the pastoral center at St. Dominic's.
-There are also Tuesday evening class options, and a home-program.
-For information, contact the Director of Family & Youth Ministries, Socorro Reyes at email@example.com or (415) 674-0446.
+There is also a home-program.
+For information, contact the Director of Family & Youth Ministries, Kathy Folan at email@example.com or (415) 674-0446.
 Fill out and submit an CFF Registration Form at the Children's Formation Page.

 FIRST COMMUNION FOR ADULTS